opher-dev/practice/README.md

 ## WEB WORKERS ASSIGNMENT

 using population data found on this repository - : [population data in json](https://github.com/samayo/country-json/blob/master/src/country-by-population.json).
->> Please copy the data and create a .json file in your environent then load the data using file upload option in HTML
+Copy the data and create a `data.json` file in the root folder.

 create an application that uses web workers to pocess the data and give a report based on the following criteria.
+1. Load the data from `data.json` file using form file upload - allow only `json` file format  or extension.
-1. find populus (most populated) country.
+2. find populus (most populated) country.

-2. find the least populated country the data should conform to the object data given in the hint below.
+3. find the least populated country the data should conform to the object data given in the hint below.

-3. find the median populated country - the country whose population stands between most populated and least populated.
+4. find the median populated country - the country whose population stands between most populated and least populated.

-4. create or display the data in bars (some sort of barchart - it does not have to be a perfect barchart) using your svg skills.
+5. create or display the data in bars (some sort of barchart - it does not have to be a perfect barchart) using your svg skills.

-5. make sure that the data is processed once and saved to a storage location and retrieve thet data at later stages.
+6. make sure that the data is processed once and saved to a storage location and retrieve thet data at later stages.

-6. send the data to the api (the rest api found in this project at `./server` folder.). only sending the data nothing else.
+7. send the data to the api (the rest api found in this project at `./server` folder.). only sending the data nothing else.

 >**HINT**: Your data recieved from the web worker should look and be grouped  like this:
 ```bash